Ikemura-kei/RM2022-Hardware-Tutorial/README.md

 # Assignment Arrangement
   Like a progress report, submit your own progress before the Sun every week
 # Receiving Announcement
-  Before the Tutorial start, please download KiCad and stm32CubeMX
+  Before the Tutorial start, please download KiCad and stm32CubeMX \n
   KiCad: https://www.kicad.org/download/
   ****PLEASE USE ENGLISH VER FOR KICAD****
-  /nAll platform can use KiCad
+  \nAll platform can use KiCad
-  /nWe will use ver5.1.10
+  \nWe will use ver5.1.10

   stm32CubeMX: https://www.st.com/en/development-tools/stm32cubemx.html
   We will use ver6.3.0